 NO!
 That was the worst part of jamberry.
 And these are made from actual polish and just stick.
 They’re awesome!

 Honestly, I couldn’t notice a difference.
 Initially, I felt like there was less chipping at the top (and less time getting my hair caught in that area) which is nice.
-Color Street has SO many more options though, so there’s that.
+Color Street also has SO many more options though, so there’s that.

 Ultimately, probably not.
 You have to scrub harder than regular polish to get them off (or peel them off, probably taking some nail protection with it).
-I notice my nails are a bit more brittle after I use it.
+I notice my natural nails are a bit more brittle after I use it.
 I also try to let my nails go au natural for a bit between strips.

 Ugh, regular polish remover does NOT work well, and can damage your nails.
 My friend told me about the mineral remover I mentioned above and I LOVE it.
 So much better.
 Some of them I used a cuticle stick to take off too, with some cuticle oil.